sifis-home/wp2-documents/wp2-deliverable-2.1/software-assessment.md

 * *Aviation software*
 * *Automotive & Machines*

-This analysis is usually performed by automatic tools and the produced results are then supervised through human intervention.
+This analysis is usually performed by automatic tools and the produced results are then supervised through human intervention since the analysis may find false positives.

 Program analysis is strongly influenced by the semantics of a language and the strength of the analysis may well depend on subtle features of the language, so it fundamental defining a programming language in the most accurate way [@Wichmann].
 Indeed, dynamic languages are more difficult to analyze than languages that include, for example, strong typing and range constraints.
 Hence, the nature of the input language needs to be taken into account in the specification of the static analysis to be undertaken.